YunongPan/group_surfing_ws/README.md

 	*to control the movement of the two human models on the right.*

-4. Start another terminal and launch the open source leg tracker, then group-surfing should be started successfully.
+4. Start another terminal and launch the open source leg tracker, then click back to the terminal of 3. step and try to move the human models.
+Group-surfing should be started successfully.

 	`roslaunch people_velocity_tracker tracked_detector.launch`